-Disclaimer: Before pumping and driving, you should evaluate your ability to drive and pump without getting distracted, your range of motion when you’re pumping, and any local laws and statutes.
+Before pumping and driving, you should evaluate your ability to drive and pump without getting distracted, your range of motion when you’re pumping, and any local laws and statutes.
 You should also consider risks related to your airbag deploying if you should have an accident.
 Safety is the most important thing.
-Do not pump and drive if you are not confident you can do it safely and legally.
+Do not pump and drive if you cannot do it safely and legally.

 Pumping and driving is one way to maximize your limited time as an exclusive pumper.

-Having the ability to do this comes in handy in a lot of situations – it can save you time when you commute to work, and it can be a good way to get a pumping session in when running an errand with your baby or if you need to go for a drive to get your baby to nap.
-Here are the precautions you need to take when do pump and drive.
+Having the ability to pump and drive comes in handy in a lot of situations – it can save you time when you commute to work, and it can be a good way to get a pumping session in when running an errand with your baby or on your way to an event.
+Here’s how to do it, and some safety considerations.

 If you’ve decided to give pumping and driving a try, the first step is to put your pump bag together.